La Venta comes back to life

 Those events won’t be complete without a varied and interesting menu, and Meg notes that this is more challenging for an audience that is in a storied location in the South Bay.

 “We’re entertaining some of the most entertained people in the world.
 They’ve been to every party in every city for every reason, and they want to see what’s new.
 The two coasts are putting forth our next dose of culture, and we’re a part of that equation.
 Like a fine restaurant chef, even a Michelin star chef, we are required to know what’s next and be able to tell people what’s interesting.
 We currently have 1,500 menu items, and I have to constantly pare things off the menu.

 The difference between a restaurant and a catering business, is that a restaurant has to put out their best dish perhaps 25 times a night, but not all at the same time.
 I’ve got to put out my best dish to anything from 250 to 1,000 people at the exact same time, the exact same temperature and looking exactly the same.
+That’s why I invest in the best food stall accessories.
 So catering is by nature like running the hurdles versus running a marathon.
 You run up to make that jump and leap, and then you’ve got your next hurdle.”

 Made by Meg had been catering about 600 events a year before the pandemic, while also operating a small sandwich shop in Redondo that is attached to their main kitchen.
 Many of those events were staged in private homes and rented halls that posed unexpected challenges.